Ricorito/ReactWeatherApp_TypeScript/README.md

 ---

 ## Warning

-You have to create your own API key and make a .env file, or just replace the dotenv link with your API key. https://openweathermap.org/api
+<br/>You have to create your own API key and make a .env file, or just replace the dotenv link with your API key.
+https://openweathermap.org/api
 ---